ACT Health is smoke free

 ACT Health is committed to providing a smoke free environment for our staff, healthcare consumers and visitors, to protect them from the harmful effects of tobacco smoke.

-Smoking is only allowed in a designated outdoor smoking area.
+Currently smoking is only allowed in the designated outdoor smoking area.
 Staff will inform you where this is located.
 The location is also marked on the map below.

 Over the last fifty years, more than 700,000 Australians are estimated to have died prematurely due to tobacco use.
 Smoking is known to cause many diseases both to smokers and non-smokers.